gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Components.Info.md

 ## Info.Position Property

-The localPosition field, by default relative to the parent's center unless anchors are changed
+The anchoredPosition field, by default relative to the parent's center unless anchors are changed

 ```csharp
 public Vector2 Position { get; set; }